Prasat Thong: Coup and rebellion

 Prasat Thong strived to eliminate his allies-turned-rivals – the Okya Kamhaeng who contested for the throne and Yamada Nagamasa who objected to the takeover of the throne by Prasat Thong.
 He quickly condemned Okya Kamhaeng for treason and execution followed.
 And he sent Yamada Nagamasa to the south as the governor of Ligor, away from Ayutthaya.
 As soon as the Japanese mandarin left the city, only about a month after his ascension, the child-king was deposed and subsequently executed.
 Suriyawong or Okya Suriyawong crowned himself as the full-fledged King of Siam.

 Prasat Thong had acted as "king-maker" before assuming the throne, by performing the double regicide of King Songtham's sons.
 Yamada, Okya Seniphimok, heard of the coup at Ayutthaya and rebelled.
 Prasat Thong had him poisoned and then expelled the remaining Japanese.

 Reign and succession

-As a powerful and decisive leader, he promulgated many criminal laws and sometimes, according to Van Vliet, even executed prisoners by himself.
+King Prasat Thong was a powerful and decisive leader who significantly centralized royal authority.
+He promulgated several important criminal and civil laws.
+According to the records of van Vliet, the King was known for his absolute and sometimes ruthless exercise of power, occasionally executing prisoners by himself to demonstrate his judicial supremacy.

-Siam was a major trading center attracting Europeans merchants.
-Prasat Thong was interested in controlling the towns in the southern peninsula, perhaps because of profits from overseas trade.
-Ayutthaya lost its northern subjugated principalities such as Chiang Mai.
+Under his reign, Ayutthaya flourished as a major international trading center, attracting numerous European merchants, particularly from the Dutch East India Company (VOC).
+Prasat Thong sought to control the port towns in the southern peninsula to monopolize profits from overseas trade, leading to military expeditions against the Sultanate of Patani between 1632 and 1634.
+However, the kingdom saw a decline in its northern influence, losing control over principalities such as Chiang Mai to the Toungoo Dynasty of Burma.
+In 1630, he also suppressed the Japanese settlement in Ayutthaya and expelled Yamada Nagamasa.

 Under Prasat Thong, Cambodia became subject to Siam again.
-He then built the capital city using Nakhon Thom as a model and built "places of temporary rest on the way to the footprint of the Buddha."
+He then built the capital city using Angkor Thom as a model and built "places of temporary rest on the way to the footprint of the Buddha."

-Upon King Prasatthong’s death in 1655, Chao Fa Chai, his eldest son, succeeded his father as King Sanpet VI.
+Upon King Prasat Thong's death in 1656 (some sources state 1655), his eldest son, Chao Fa Chai, succeeded him as King Sanpet VI.
+However, his reign lasted only a brief period before he was deposed and executed following a coup led by his uncle, Si Suthammaracha, and his younger brother, the future King Narai the Great.